Nutrition & Cardiovascular Health (2024-2026)

 Vivian A. Kominos, MD, FACC, ABOIM; Integrative Cardiologist at Kominos Integrative Cardiology, LLC, Clinical Assistant Professor, Andrew Weil Center for Integrative Medicine

-Tamara Steinitz, MS, RDN; Professor Emeritus Utah State University Department of Nutrition & Food Sciences, Former Director Didactic Program in Dietetics Utah State University; Andrew Weil Center for Integrative Medicine
+Tamara Steinitz, MS, RDN; Professor Emeritus Utah State University Department of Nutrition & Food Sciences, Former Director Didactic Program in Dietetics Utah State University

-Priscilla Abercrombie, RN, NP, PhD, AHN-BC, NBC-HWC; Founder, Women's Health & Healing Integrative Health Coach
+Priscilla Abercrombie, RN, PhD, AHN-BC, Founder, Women's Health & Healing Integrative Health Coach

 Planning Committee